sharonylu/resumebuilder/README.md

 Backend is deployed here:
 https://sharon-resumebuilder.herokuapp.com/

-(It will show an error/whitelist since there's no frontend, but if you go to something like this link:
+(It will show a "whitelabel" error since there's no frontend, but if you go to something like this link:

 https://sharon-resumebuilder.herokuapp.com/resumes/1